code4libyeg/openrefine_workshop_2016/instructions/reconciliation/README.md

 - match this option to this and all identical cells [](../screenshots/double_check.png)
 - to verify an identity you can follow the link to any suggested match and check the VIAF page for the record.

 Once you have reconciled the data you may want to do something with the reconciliation.
+Let's extract some of the reconciliated data stored as part of each result.

-In the box labelled Expression enter cell.recon.match.id and give the column a name
+Go to **Edit column > Add column based on this column**.
+In the box **Expression** enter `cell.recon.match.id` and give the column a name.

+You can extract more variables from the reconciled data.
+Variables are listed here: (https://github.com/OpenRefine/OpenRefine/wiki/Variables).

+Feel free to create more columns and try to extract different reconiled values into new columns.